randyprime/lua-test/README.md

 3. learn the fundamental thing it's doing, then build on top of it, adjusting the source
 4. (optional) open an issue so I can consider integrating it into the blueprint

 > The most common example is you'll have something you want to do with the rendering.
-So you go off an learn graphics programming using [this](https://learnopengl.com/), maybe rewriting your own version of `/draw`, or just adjusting it to do the thing you need.
+So you go off an learn graphics programming using [this](https://learnopengl.com/), maybe rewriting your own version of `core_render`, or just adjusting it to do the thing you need.
 (Render textures, adjusting the Vertex data, multi-stage draw passes and post-processing, etc)

-I tried my best to seperate the core layer `/bald` from the game specific stuff so it's easy to upgrade later on, but there's what I believe to be an unavoidable tangling of some ideas in a lot of places.
+I tried my best to seperate the core stuff from the game specific stuff so it's easy to upgrade later on, but there's what I believe to be an unavoidable tangling of some ideas in a lot of places.

 I'll continue trying to simplify this and make it as readable and usable as possible, without sacrificing the full production-ready power of it.